-Disclosures (TCFD), with Mercer IS's 'Our investment approach to climate change' report, highlighting Mercer IS's approach to the TCFD framework in more detail, including example analysis on strategy and targets and metrics.
+Disclosures (TCFD), with Mercer IS's 'Our investment approach to climate change' report, highlighting Mercer IS's approach to the TCFD framework in more detail, including example analysis on strategy, targets and metrics.
 Disclosure consistent with the TCFD recommendations is also encouraged for appointed managers.

-The target is expected to be met by following a climate transition plan ('the Climate Plan').
-The Climate Plan aims for:
+The target is expected to be met by following a Climate Transition Plan.
+The plan aims for:

 - An approach to decarbonisation which is broadly aligned with the commitments of the Paris Agreement, but accounting for the transition occurring in the real economy and understanding the different transition capacity by asset class, given liquidity and sector exposures. - A reduction in atmospheric carbon emissions as opposed to just portfolio carbon emissions.
-This is measured by absolute emissions per dollar invested.
+This is measured by absolute emissions per dollar invested, supplemented with additional intensity and alignment metrics as recommended by the TCFD.

-Where relevant and consistent with meeting the investment objectives as stated in the product disclosure documents, the Climate Plan seeks to incorporate key principles as follows:
+Where relevant and consistent with meeting the investment objectives as stated in the product disclosure documents, the Climate Transition Plan seeks to incorporate key principles as follows:

-- Integration Incorporating climate metrics in portfolio management including investment manager monitoring and strategic asset allocation modelling. - Active ownership Engaging with appointed investment managers, via collaborative initiatives or directly with companies, to support decarbonisation and an orderly climate transition. - Sustainability themed investment Including exposure to investment managers that identify longer-term environmental and social themes and who seek to invest in companies delivering solutions to environmental and social challenges.
+- Integration Incorporating climate metrics in portfolio management including investment manager monitoring and strategic asset allocation modelling. - Active ownership Engaging with appointed investment managers and via collaborative initiatives to support decarbonisation and orderly climate transition. - Sustainability themed investment Including exposure to investment strategies that integrate longer-term environmental and social themes and that seek to invest in companies delivering solutions to environmental and social challenges.